Kelly Damerow, Interim Executive Director

 Max Nielson, Social Media Specialist

-Max Nielson generates and moderates content for the Secular Coalition's social media platforms, working to keep our followers informed and engaged.
-Max is a dedicated and creative worker committed to making a positive impact on the world.
+Max Nielson is a former summer intern for the Secular Coalition for America.
+Max generates and moderates content for the Secular Coalition's social media platforms, working to keep our followers informed and engaged.
+He is currently a full time college student.

 Sean Faircloth, Former Executive Director